aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/firstsection/_index.md

 linktitle: FirstSection
 articleTitle: FirstSection
 second_title: Aspose.Words for .NET
-description: Document FirstSection property.
-Gets the first section in the document in C#.
+description: Retrieve the first section of your document effortlessly.
+Enhance your workflow with our Document FirstSection property for streamlined organization.
 type: docs
 weight: 140
 url: /net/aspose.words/document/firstsection/